Seunghui-Shin/Seunghui-Shin.github.io/index.md

 - **Robotics:** Hand-Eye Calibration, Deep Reinforcement Learning, In-Hand Manipulation

 ## News
+- **[Feb.
+2026]** I received my M.S. from the Department of Software Convergence, Kyung Hee University.
+- **[Feb.
+2026]** One paper about Keep it SymPL: Symbolic Projective Layout for Allocentric Spatial Reasoning in Vision-Language Models (CVPR), 2026.
 - **[Oct.
 2025]** One paper about Squeezing the Last Drop of Accuracy: Hand-Eye Calibration via Deep Reinforcement Learning-Guided Pose Tuning (RA-L), 2025.
 - **[Oct.
 2025]** One paper about DRIM: Depth Restoration With Interference Mitigation in Multiple LiDAR Depth Cameras (RA-L), 2025.
 - **[Dec.
 2024]** One paper about Camera-LiDAR Calibration is accepted to IEEE Robotics and Automation Letters (RA-L), 2024.